 The risk oversight function of the Board is carried out by both the Board and its committees.
 The full Board (or the appropriate Board committee in the case of risks that are under the purview of a particular committee) discusses with management our major risk exposures, their potential impact on our Company, and the steps we take to manage them.
 The Board regularly reviews information regarding our liquidity and operations, as well as the risks associated with each, and oversees management of risks associated with environmental, health and safety, and other compliance matters.
-Our Board has been highly engaged with management to assess the impact of COVID-19 and the Company's response and plans, including risks associated with the safety of the Company's employees.
-Our Audit Committee meets periodically with management to discuss our major financial and operating risk exposures and the steps, guidelines and policies taken or implemented relating to risk assessment and risk management.
+Our Board has been highly engaged with management to assess the evolving impact of COVID-19 and the Company's response and plans, including risks associated with the safety of the Company's employees.
+Our Audit Committee meets periodically with management to discuss our major financial, operating and cybersecurity risk exposures and the steps, guidelines and policies taken or implemented relating to risk assessment and risk management.
 The Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
-Our Nominating and Corporate Governance Committee manages risks associated with the independence of the Board and potential conflicts of interest.
+Our Nominating and Corporate Governance Committee manages risks associated with the independence of the Board and potential conflicts of interest and our Science and Technology Committee provides oversight and guidance related to our risks associated with scientific research, including the establishment of program goals and strategy, regulatory compliance and product development and commercialization activities of Yield10.